mizhquiri/fall22_p8105_hw5_jsm2182/hw5.md

 rejected on the y axis and the true value of μ on the x axis.
 Is the sample average of μ^ across tests for which the null is rejected approximately equal to the true value of μ?
 Why or why not

+No, the sample average of μ^ across tests for which the null is rejected is NOT approximately equal to the true value of μ.

 ``` r
  plot_compare_means =